 The technology used to assist adherence and tracking can also take the form of pill counting and monitoring devices, such as the MEMS cap or Wisepill device, which follow if a patient is taking her/his ART by recording when the pill bottle is opened.
 Campbell and colleagues demonstrated in their qualitative study of how Ugandans perceive electronic adherence monitoring and reminders that monitoring created a sense of pressure to adhere to ART, which some participants described as "forcing" them to adhere.
-However, even participants who felt that monitoring forced them to take medications perceived using the electronic adherence monitors as conducive to their fundamental goal of high ART adherence1
+However, even participants who felt that monitoring forced them to take medications perceive using the electronic adherence1.

 A randomized control trial in South Africa involving 345 participants showed that a population of patients less than 30 years old responds well to mobile health interventions that engage patients in HIV care.
-The intervention arm received the app (along with referral to a treatment site) and the control arm received the standard of care (referral alone)8
+The intervention arm received the app (along with referral to a treatment site) and the control arm received the standard of care (referral alone)8.